shimaazizi/YOLOv5-Hand-Gesture/README.md

 # YOLOv5-Hand-Gesture
-This repository is for implementing YOLOv5 for hand gesture recognition.
-The dataset consists of 200 images of four hand gesture classes: Fist, OpenPalm, PeaceSign, and ThumbsUp.
+This repository is for implementing YOLOv5 for hand gesture recognition. **The dataset consists of 200 images of four hand gesture classes: Fist, OpenPalm, PeaceSign, and ThumbsUp**.
 The dataset was created by myself.

 First, I used the Roboflow website to label my dataset and perform data augmentation, resulting in a **total of 408 images**.